Kequc/kequtest/readme.md

 ## Eslint

-Tip if you want to avoid no-undef errors add overrides to your eslint config.
+Tip if you want to avoid `no-undef` warnings add overrides to your eslint config.

 ```json
 {